Piyusharora12/sonobarr/README.md

 - **similar_artist_batch_size** – Batch size for similar artists (default: `10`)
 - **auto_start** – Run automatically at startup (default: `False`)
 - **auto_start_delay** – Delay in seconds for auto start (default: `60`)

+## Authentication & user management

+- Sonobarr now requires a login.
+A built-in super admin account is created the first time the app starts.
+- Configure the bootstrap admin via environment variables:
+  - `SONOBARR_SUPERADMIN_USERNAME` (default: `admin`)
+  - `SONOBARR_SUPERADMIN_PASSWORD` (if omitted, a secure password is generated and written to the container log on first boot)
+  - `SONOBARR_SUPERADMIN_DISPLAY_NAME` (default: `Super Admin`)
+- Admins can access **Settings** and **User management** from the profile menu (top-right of the app).
+Non-admins cannot view or change shared API settings.
+- Use the **User management** page to create or delete accounts; Sonobarr ensures at least one admin remains.
+- Every user can update their display name, avatar URL, and password from the **Profile** page.

 ---